Sai9700128/Rowing-Guide-website/README.md

 # Pre-requisites

-Just one windows or Linux or Mac OS system and little bit of knowledge about git commands.
+- Just one windows or Linux or Mac OS system and little bit of knowledge about git commands.
+- Use VsCode to create and write the code in html and css.
+This is the best IDE for most of the programming languages.

 # Contributions